MelbourneDeveloper/Trezor.Net/README.md

 [KeepKey.Net](https://github.com/MelbourneDeveloper/KeepKey.Net) - KeepKey Hardwarewallet Library

-[LibUsbDotNet](https://github.com/LibUsbDotNet/LibUsbDotNet) - The latest Windows Unit Tests use this library
+[LibUsbDotNet](https://github.com/LibUsbDotNet/LibUsbDotNet) - The latest Windows Unit Tests use this library.
+It can also be used to add Linux support.

 These are the Trezor firmware open sources repos: